CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - Branch: `netlogo-7-migration`
 - Local status at handover time: clean before this handover edit
-- Local branch status at handover time: ahead of `origin/netlogo-7-migration` by 14 commits
+- Local branch status at handover time: ahead of `origin/netlogo-7-migration`;
+  run `git status --short --branch` for the current count before pushing
 - Last code commit before this handover: `ebeffa3 Remove stale migration cleanup leftovers`
+- Final release target to revisit: NetLogo `7.0.4`, once its artifacts settle
-- Migration target: NetLogo `7.0.3`
+- Current configured/verified NetLogo version: `7.0.3`
 - Scala version: `3.7.0`
 - sbt version: `1.7.2`
 - Verified Java: OpenJDK 17 with
   `JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64`
-- NetLogo extension plugin:
+- Current NetLogo extension plugin:
   `org.nlogo:netlogo-extension-plugin:7.0.3-d1d7e42`
 - Project version: `3.0.0-SNAPSHOT`

-Java 17 is the intended alignment point for this branch.
-Continue running verification commands with Java 17 unless there is a specific reason to test another JDK.
+NetLogo 7.0.4 was reported as released on 2026-05-01 after the latest code verification.
+An immediate retarget attempt on 2026-05-02 found the newly published artifacts too raw to adopt cleanly, so the branch is intentionally still configured and verified against 7.0.3 for now.
+Do not add local shims or workarounds just to bridge this temporary state; recheck the 7.0.4 artifacts in a few days and retarget cleanly if possible.
+Java 17 remains the intended alignment point for this branch.

 ## Recent Commit Trail